-Nigeria ranked 5th most dangerous country in the world [See full list] - Nigeria Today
+Nigeria Ranked 5th Most Dangerous Country In The World [SEE FULL LIST] - Nigeria Today

-Nigeria ranked 5th most dangerous country in the world [See full list]
+Nigeria has been ranked the 5th most dangerous country in the world, as the world’s most dangerous countries for tourists have been revealed.

-Nigeria has been placed 5th in the ranking of the most dangerous country in the world by The World Economic Forum, WEF.
-The ranking is part of WEF’s biennial tourism report with one section focusing on safety and security.
-136 countries were ranked and Nigeria was the 5th most dangerous based on violence and terroristic […]
+The World Economic Forum ranked 136 countries in its biennial tourism report, with one section focused on safety and security.

-Nigeria ranked 5th most dangerous country in the world [See full list]
+The WEF examined security risks related to serious harm like violence or terrorism.
+The list named Finland as the safest country in the world , while Colombia has been named the least safe.

 Do you something awesome to share with the world?
 Click here to share